What's new in CTE?

 **CTE Programs at Snowflake High School**

-Accounting, Business, Drafting, Coding, Construction, Film and TV, Graphic Design, Law and Public Safety, Digital Printing, and Network Security are two-year programs.
+Business, Drafting, Coding, Construction, Film and TV, Graphic Design, Law and Public Safety, Digital Printing, Digital Photography, and Network Security are two-year programs at SHS.
 A student must complete 2 years or 2 credits to be considered a completer.

 Agriscience is a three-year program.
 A student must complete 3 years or 3 credits to be considered a completer.